 - In the same pan, add tomatoes, sprinkle salt and turmeric. fry till fully mushy and almost dry(do not cover and cook as this doesn't give a good taste to the chutney)

 - Once the fried ingredients are cool, grind them along with cumin.
-Adjust salt and if desired add tamarind.
+Adjust salt and if desired add tamarind or lemon juice.

 more andhra style chutney or pachadi recipes,